-My winter shop project for 2009/2010 was to construct a prototype of the idea I have had for some time now for a planting jig.
+My winter shop project was to construct a prototype of the idea I have had for some time now for a planting jig.
 I completed the first one, which was a 2-inch spaced planting jig (instructions below) and then went on to make 3 more of these – one with 3-inch spacing, one with 4-inch spacing, and one with 6-inch spacing.
 These are the most common within row (in all directions) spacing needed to intensively plant garden beds.
 I made the jig a 2 foot by 2 foot size because I rarely plant single squares of any one item, but rather do multiple blocks of a crop and often work my way down a large section of bed.

 This is the list of materials that I used for this project: